michaelsauter/crane/README.md

 In the folder where the Cranefile is, type:

 ```
-sudo crane provision --verbose
+sudo crane provision
-sudo crane run --verbose
+sudo crane run
 ```

-This will bring up the webapp container, which has the MySQL and Memcached automatically linked.
+This will bring up the webapp container, which has the MySQL and Memcached containers automatically linked.
 Open `http://localhost` and you should be greated with "Hello World".